gekkedev/DeOldify/README.md

 ### Cross-Platform GPU Support

-The community is exploring a path to run DeOldify on both NVIDIA CUDA and DirectML devices.
+The project is exploring a path to run *DeOldify* on both NVIDIA CUDA and DirectML devices (i.e. Intel GPUs) while relying on the new automatic device wrapper.
 The high-level plan is:

 1. Introduce a device wrapper that can switch between CUDA and DirectML automatically depending on availability.
 CPU-only mode as fallback in case no